College of Agriculture, Food and Environmental Sciences

 The National Recreation and Park Association (NRPA) Academic Quiz Bowl Competition focuses on questions from the NRPA Council on Accreditation standards which guide the Recreation, Parks, & Tourism Administration Department in curriculum development, creation of student learning outcomes, and course offerings.

-The Cal Poly Polo Team brings students, from different majors, together for the purposes of learning, training, and executing the sport of polo.
-A varsity team is formed and competes against other colleges in the West Coast Region.
-The students are responsible for all aspects of the organization including fundraising, equine nutrition, feeding, grooming, exercising, riding, personal fitness, and academic guidelines.
+The Cal Poly Polo Team brings students, from different majors, together for the purposes of learning, training and executing the sport of polo.
+Varsity and JV teams are formed and compete against other colleges in the United States.
+Student players are responsible for all aspects of the organization including fundraising, team/travel budgeting, equine nutrition, feeding, exercising, riding, personal fitness and academic guidelines.
+Students also work with junior players from the community and work summer jobs to sustain and build a strong image for Cal Poly.

 Produce Marketing Association's Fresh Summit